Most Profitable Casino Games

 Jacks or Better1 to 1

-What sets Aces and Faces apart from other video poker variations is that hands that contain a four-of-a-kind with aces are more valuable than straight flushes.
-Bonus payouts are also awarded for quads consisting of four jacks, queens, or kings.
-Quads with deuces through tens also offer healthy payouts as you can see in the paytable above.
-The Royal Flush remains the top payer as is the case in all other video poker variants.
+What sets Aces and Faces apart from other video poker variants is that four-of-a-kind hands with aces are worth more than straight flushes.
+Bonus payouts are also awarded for quads consisting of jacks, queens or kings, while quads with deuces through tens pay handsomely as well.
+The Royal Flush remains the top payer, as in all other variants.

 Playing four hands in Playtech's multi-hand version of Aces and Faces